Why Do Healthcare Professionals Recommend ZanthoSyn?

 What are the Ingredients in ZanthoSyn?

 ZanthoSyn capsules contain astaxanthin finely dispersed in a corn starch-coated matrix of modified food starch and a very small amount of glucose syrup. dl-Alpha-tocopherol (Vitamin E) and sodium ascorbate (Vitamin C) are added as antioxidants.
-Microcrystalline cellulose, an inert substance that is not absorbed, is also added as a bulking agent to protect capsule integrity, and confers a mottled appearance to the contents.
+Microcrystalline cellulose, a white inert powder is added as a bulking agent to protect capsule integrity, and vegetable stearate, a white inert powder is added as a flow agent to facilitate the encapsulation process, and confer a somewhat mottled appearance to the capsule contents.

 What are ZanthoSyn Capsules Made Of?